Sarveshvarn/Side-Scroller/README.md

 This Game is creted using Vanila js and Html and CSS

 An issue to fix:-
-  while the Game over is shown the Score goes outside the canvasto the left please provide your suggestions on fixing this issue
+  while the Game over is shown the Score goes outside the canvas to the left.
+  Please provide your suggestions on fixing this issue

 Thank You Enjoy!